marmelab/react-admin/UPGRADE.md

 If you need to get the records related to the current one via a one-to-many relationship (e.g. to fetch all the books of a given author), you can use the `useGetManyReference` hook instead of the `oneToMany` reducer.

-If you need to get possible values for a relatinoship, use the `useGetList` hook instead of the `possibleValues` reducer.
+If you need to get possible values for a relationship, use the `useGetList` hook instead of the `possibleValues` reducer.

 Besides, the `loadedOnce` reducer, used internally for the previous version of the List page logic, is no longer necessary and has been removed.